Scaling Enhancement of Photon Blockade in Output Fields

 Figure~\ref{fig2}(a) is a color plot of $\log_{10}[g^{(2)}_{\rm out}(0)]$ as a function of the phase $\phi/\pi$ and detuning $\delta/\kappa$, for $\Delta_1=0$ and $U=20\kappa$.
 The minimum of $\log_{10}[g^{(2)}_{\rm out}(0)]$ is reached for $\phi\approx\pi$ and $\delta\approx 2U$ (or $\phi\approx 0$ and $\delta\approx -2U$).
 Two cuts taken from the color plot for $\delta=2U$ and $\phi=\pi$ are shown in Figs.~\ref{fig2}(b) and \ref{fig2}(c), respectively.
 The photon blockade is enhanced, i.e. $g^{(2)}_{\rm out}(0)<g^{(2)}_{1}(0)$, in the regime of $0.66\pi <\phi<1.33 \pi$, and the minimal value of $g^{(2)}_{\rm out}(0)$ is about $5.4$ orders smaller than $g^{(2)}_{1}(0)$ at $\phi\approx 0.996\pi$ [Fig.~\ref{fig2}(b)].
 Moreover, $g^{(2)}_{\rm out}(0)$ also strongly depends on the detuning $\delta/\kappa$ between the two cavities, and it is about $3.8$ orders smaller than $g^{(2)}_{1}(0)$ at $\delta\approx2U$ [Fig.~\ref{fig2}(c)].
 These results suggested that quantum interference might be responsible for the great enhancement of photon blockade in the output field.

 In addition, the mean photon numbers in the cavities ($n_i=\langle a_{i}^{\dag}a_{i} \rangle$) are plotted as functions of the detuning $\delta/\kappa$ in Fig.~\ref{fig2}(d).
 Under the optimal condition $\delta\approx 2U$, the single photon generation in the auxiliary cavity $a_{2}$ is suppressed seriously ($n_2/n_1\approx10^{-3.2}$) for large detuning $\delta \gg \kappa$.
-Hence, almost all of the single photons in the output field is emitted from the cavity $a_{1}$.
-However, the auxiliary cavity $a_{2}$ provides another path for two photons passing through the whole system, which is the key ingredient for the enhancement of photon blockade in the output field as discussed bellow.
+Hence, almost all of the single photons in the mixing output field are emitted from the cavity $a_{1}$, and they are about one half of the photons emitted from cavity $a_{1}$.
+Nevertheless, the auxiliary cavity $a_{2}$ provides another path for two photons passing through the whole system, which is the key ingredient for the enhancement of photon blockade in the output field as discussed bellow.
 By the way, the mean photon number in the auxiliary cavity $a_{2}$ is almost the same as the one in cavity $a_{1}$ ($n_1\approx n_2$) under the resonant condition $\delta=0$, and they cancel each other at $\phi=\pi$ for destructive interference, which induces a strong bunching effect [$g^{(2)}_{\rm out}(0)\gg 1$]~\cite{Xu2014PRA2,Zubizarreta2020LPRv} in the output field [Fig.~\ref{fig2}(c)].